 This was another informative resource for us and narration pages, etc.

 This picture book is absolutely gorgeous, with its vivid golds and reds.
 My children must have had read this countless times.
 The story is pure gold.
-For fun, your older child/reader can also read
+For fun, your older child/reader can also read The Chocolate Touch, which is a modernized version of it with a kid and chocolate.

 This is a child-friendly adaption of Greek myths, without destroying the actual story.
 I've found that many Greek mythology books right now seem to ruin the original story.
 The writers modernize the tales by adding today's mores and sensibilities to the stories.
 In this book, Mary Pope Osborne does not do that.
 It's an awesome read.